IBM Cloud Docs

 Could not register with SLES RMT servers, Please verify connection to the proxy server.
 If proxy is verified, it may be an issue with SLES RMT servers undergoing maintenance.
 If so, please try executing the command again within a few minutes

-Then it could be a network issue and you should attempt to register again at a later time.
+Then, it might be a network issue and you should attempt to register again later.